College of Education, Arts & Sciences and Nursing

 This portion of the degree requirement is designed to help students plan and prepare

-provide actual experience with the manner in which K-12 schools are organized and
+actual experience with the manner in which K-12 schools are organized and operated.

 Teacher Education graduates who complete an approved program of study and meet high academic standards (cumulative GPA of 2.5) are eligible to apply for an educator’s license.
 Students must make application for licensure through Montana State University-Northern’s Teacher Certification Officer to the Office of Public Instruction.
 Because of current review of licensure by the Office of Public Instruction, eligibility requirements from the college may change.
 All applications for licensure will be reviewed on the basis of the rules under which the license is issued.